alkue-com/prompts-mcp/README.md

 Model Context Protocol (MCP) server of Markdown based prompts.

-Serves prompts for any MCP-compatible client from a directory of Markdown files.
+Serves a directory of Markdown files as prompts to a chat session.

+Works with any MCP client supporting server-side prompts.

 ## Usage